 Blue Web site at www.bluecrossma.org.
 Just follow the steps to request a cost estimate for health care services you are planning to receive.
 To request an estimate by phone, call the Blue Cross Blue Shield HMO Blue customer service office.
 The toll free phone number to call is shown on your ID card.
 Blue Cross Blue Shield HMO Blue will give you a cost estimate within two working days of the date your request is received.
-Blue Cross Blue Shield HMO Blue's response will include an estimate of the maximum allowed charge and your cost share amount, if there is any, for the proposed covered service.
+Blue Cross Blue Shield HMO Blue's response will include an estimate of the maximum allowed charge and your cost share amount, if there is any, for the proposed covered service, and your health care provider's network status.